 - 1. Have players sit on the ground with their legs extended straight in front of them.
 Have them roll the soccer ball around their feet and behind their back to help stretch hamstrings (some players might have to bend their knees slightly). - 2.
-Have the players drop the ball from chest level, hit it back up with their thigh and catch it.
+Have the players drop the ball from chest level, it back up with their thigh and catch it.
 Alternate legs.
-As the players' skill improves, have them hit the ball once with each thigh between the drop and catch. - 3.
+As the players' skill level improves, have them hit the ball once with each thigh between the drop and the catch. - 3.
+With a balloon (filled with air, not helium), have players try to keep the balloon aloft by hitting it with any part of their body except their hands. - 4.
 Whistle-Stop: have players line up and sprint away from the coach on the "GO" command.
 Have players stop and freeze when the coach blows the whistle.
 Resume running again on the "GO" command.
 This drill teaches "whistle discipline" and teaches the players to stop when they hear the whistle.
-The whistle should thus only be used to call "STOP".
-A verbal command should be used for "GO".
-As skills develop, this game can be played with players dribbling the ball (see "Skills Development" section below).
+The whistle should thus only be used to call "STOP."
+A verbal command should be used for "GO."
+As skills develop, this game can be played with players dribbling the ball (see "Skills Development" section, below).